 Senior SIGCHI members with an interest in nurturing the HCI community may sign up to become a mentor for students.
 For example, you may nominate yourself at conferences such as CHI to participate in the Rock Star lunches for student volunteers, sign up for the ACM Distinguished Speaker program to spread the word about HCI, or become the chair of a Doctoral Consortium at one of the many SIGCHI conferences.

 For other member benefits available to SIGCHI members, please contact us at sigchi-vp-operations at acm.org.

 There are several ratings for the SIGCHI membership fees.
 The following rates provide ratings for reference as of April 2018:

 - Student (Normal rate): 19 USD

-- Special rate for developing countries: 6–9 USD, depending on the country of residency*
+- Special rate for developing countries: 6–9 USD, depending on the country of residence*

-* To access the special rate, select the country of residency during the registration.
-The actual rate will be shown at the bottom of the registration form.
+* To access the special rate, select the country of residency during registration.
+The actual rate will appear at the bottom of the registration form.